Doing Business with DOC

 - Construction Opportunities

-- IT Contracts & Purchasing - Access DOC competitive information technology procurements along with those for other state agencies through DES master contracts.
+- IT Contracts & Purchasing — Access DOC competitive information technology procurements along with those for other state agencies through Department of Enterprise Services (DES) master contracts.

 - Personal and Client Services and Purchased Goods and Services — Access DOC competitive procurements as well as those for other agencies.
 By registering with Washington’s Electronic Business Solution (WEBS), you can automatically receive notification of bid opportunities.
 The site also includes help for small businesses.